[From Manx Sun Dumbell's Bank, 1900]

 Up to 1869 the Clerk of the Rolls was. the custodian of the Chancery Court Funds, but in that year arrangements were made, in order to relieve him of liability and, for the better security of the funds, that all monies in the hands of the Court should be lodged in the Bank of Mona, which thus attained and held to its close the position of bankers to the Government, At its closing, the Insular banks were asked to tender.
 Dumbell's offered 3 per cent., afterwards reduced to 2½ per cent., and security.
 The "Limited," being more independent, could not see its way to give security and interest both, and, as a. result,, the account was transferred to Dumbell's Bank.

-The next five years of banking history witnessed many phases of the keenness of the struggle between the Banks, not only in the ordinary routine of banking business, but to the extent that opposition Forties were formed in public bodies and companies.
+The next five years of banking history witnessed many phases of the keenness of the struggle between the Banks, not only in the 'ordinary routine of banking business, but to the extent that opposition Forties were formed iii,public bodies and companies.
 Perhaps the most noted of these battles occurred in connection with the Great Laxey Mining Company, of which Mr G. W. Dumbell was chairman.
 For several years there were difficulties in the management, which were accentuated by a strike in the early seventies.
 The strike lasted a long time.
 A committee of shareholders

-was led by Mr Richard Sherwood (afterwards Deemster), and there were stormy scenes at many meetings; it being openly stated by the other side that his action was prompted by the hope of securing the banking business for "The "Limited."
+was led by Mr Richard Sherwood (afterwards Deemster), and there were, stormy . scenes at many meetings; it being openly stated by the other side that his action was prompted by the hope of securing the banking business for "The "Limited."
 There were also frequent endeavours to withdraw from.
-"Dumbell's" the Town and Harbour Commissioners, the New Street Board, and other good accounts.
+"Dumbell's the Town and Harbour Commissioners, the New Street Board, and other good accounts.

 In 1874, in spite of endeavours as a private bank to hold the field, Messrs Dumbell were compelled to resort to the provisions of the Companies Acts, and to issue a prospectus which appeared in the columns of THE MANX SUN in August, 1874.
 This interesting document we give in full.